Direct Estimation of Pupil Parameters Using Deep Learning for Visible Light Pupillometry: RESULTS AND DISCUSSION

 \section{RESULTS AND DISCUSSION}

-Table~\ref{tab:modelarch} shows a comparison of the two models in terms of computational performances.
-We saw that obviating the additional ellipse fitting step is useful.
-It is also important to note that since these models will eventually be deployed on a smartphone device, saving computational time is valuable.
+Table~\ref{tab:modelarch} shows a comparison of the two models in terms of computational performance.
+We saw that obviating the additional ellipse fitting step is useful as it reduces the total computation time.
+It is also important to note that since these models will eventually be deployed on a smartphone device, saving time and computational resource is critical.

-Table~\ref{tab:modelubacc} presents the summary statistics for the U-net and U-net with Ellipse Regression models, which were evaluated on both the UBIRISV2 and clinically acquired images datasets.
-Here, in case of U-Net with Ellipse Regression module, ellipse parameters were extracted by fitting ellipse on the pupil mask output from the model.
-SD is referred to as standard deviation $(\sigma)$.
-Pupil position is defined as the coordinates of center $(x_c, y_c)$ of the fitted ellipse, and deviation of these coordinates from ground truth data is referred to as "Pupil Position Error" and calculated with respect to $X-axis$ and $Y-axis$.
-To get an estimate of the performance of the trained models on unseen data, we sampled 30 random images from the UBIRISv2 dataset and clinically acquired data each and ran predictions.
+\redc{Tables ~\ref{tab:modelubacc} and ~\ref{tab:modelubaccexpt} presents the summary statistics ( $\mu, \sigma$ stand for mean and standard deviation) for the U-Net and U-Net ER models, which were evaluated on both the UBIRISV2 and experimentally acquired images datasets respectively}.
+To get an estimate of the performance of the trained models on unseen data, we sampled 30 random images $(n)$ from the UBIRISv2 dataset and experimentally acquired data each and ran predictions.
 Figs.~\ref{fig:eye1},~\ref{fig:eye2} illustrates the performance visually.
-We saw that the model with ellipse regression performs better than the U-net.
+We saw that the U-Net ER performs better than the U-Net.

-For the clinically acquired images, we present the results of the neural networks on real-life images which were not used for model training as shown in Fig.~\ref{fig:eye3}, ~\ref{fig:eye4}.
-We observe that the model with ellipse regression performs better than the U-net for real-world data.
+For the experimentally acquired images, we present the results of the neural networks on real-life images which were not used for model training as shown in Fig.~\ref{fig:eye3}, ~\ref{fig:eye4}.
+We observe that the U-Net ER performs better than the U-Net for real-world data.
 See columns 3 and 5 of Fig.~\ref{fig:eye3} (c), (d) for some examples.
-Table~\ref{tab:modeluben} presents the summary statistics for U-net with Ellipse Regression models, which were evaluated on both the UBIRISV2 and clinically acquired images datasets.
-Here, in this case, the obtained output ellipse parameters directly from the model are used to evaluate the parameters of this table.
 Fitted ellipse boundaries using output ellipse parameters from this model are shown in Fig.~\ref{fig:eye5}.

+\redc{ The statistical significance analysis of Accuracy and DSC for tests for the datasets is presented in Table ~\ref{tab:hyptest}.
+We considered Method 1 as baseline and compared it with Methods 2 and 3 using a two-sided $t$-test with a level of significance $\alpha = 0.05$.
+For each of the comparisons, we used ($n=30$) samples each for the baseline and the treatment and thus the degrees of freedom ($DoF$) were $58$.
+We observed that our results were statistically significant ($p < 0.05$) indicating that the observed difference in the means of the methods is due to the method and not due to random effects.